-Homemade Dog Food has a recipe that includes supplements (check with your vet before giving these to your dog) and makes a big batch, which you can freeze and have ready for the next time you need a bland diet for dogs.
+Homemade Dog Food has a chicken and rice recipe that includes supplements (check with your vet before giving these to your dog) and makes a big batch, which you can freeze and have ready for the next time you need a bland diet for dogs.
 Bones provide extra calcium and minerals, and veggies provide vitamins as well as fiber, which can help your dog produce more formed stools.

 2. Hamburger and rice

 Greenbrier Animal Hospital in Fairfax, VA suggests the classic hamburger and rice combo.
 Hamburger is easy both for you to cook and for your dog to chew — and all dogs love beef, so that should make it easier for your buddy to swallow.

 The Nest suggests that dogs could try a raw diet of fish or meat, veggies, and dairy or eggs.
 This fish and sweet potato recipe could be a good way to transition from a typical bland diet to what your dog normally eats.
 Fish (especially white fish) is quite digestible, and many dogs love it, which can give a dog who’s off her feed enticement to eat.
 Sweet potatoes are nutritional powerhouses, and they’re quite mild on the dog’s stomach.

 4. Healing mash with canned pumpkin